Survey - please

 Antique Electronics Supply

-in the US are, one of two places you can get a replacement cap
+in the US are one of two places you can get a replacement cap can.

-can.
-I was pleased to get mine there when I did the cap job in Sep
+I was pleased to get mine from them when I did the cap job in Sep

 2010.
 Go there, and then capacitors / multi-section / FP type, and